 The school counsellor is used regularly to support students' mental health and wellbeing.
+ELSA sessions are also offered by one of our trained Matrons.

-Responsibility for coordinating school support will usually be Head of Year 7, Head of House or Head of Sixth Form.
-These colleagues have all been trained with the 2 day MHFA award.
+Responsibility for coordinating school support will usually be The Director of Student Welfare, who has been trained with the 2-day MHFA award.
+However, this responsibility might fall to the Head of Year 7, Head of House or Head of Sixth Form.